tellerj/ollama-stack/project-plan/03-command-specifications.md

     7. Report final status and any next steps needed

 ### `uninstall`
-- **Purpose**: Decommission all Docker resources to prepare for tool removal via `pip`.
+- **Purpose**: Clean up all stack resources (containers, networks, images, and optionally volumes/config).
 - **Options**:
-    - `--remove-volumes`: Also remove core and extension Docker volumes (destructive)
+    - `--remove-volumes`: Also remove Docker volumes (destroys models, conversations, databases)
+    - `--remove-config`: Also remove configuration directory (`~/.ollama-stack/`)
+    - `-a`, `--all`: Remove everything (equivalent to `--remove-volumes --remove-config`)
-    - `-f`, `--force`: Skip confirmation prompts
+    - `--force`: Skip all confirmation prompts
-    - `--keep-config`: Preserve `.env` and `.ollama-stack.json` files
 - **Behavior**:
-    1. Display clear warning that this is a destructive operation
+    1. If `--all` specified, enable both `--remove-volumes` and `--remove-config` flags
+    2. Display warning about resource removal (escalated warning for `--remove-volumes` or `--all`)
-    2. Find all Docker containers, networks, and volumes with `ollama-stack.installation` label
+    3. Find all Docker containers, networks, and images with stack labels
-    3. Show summary of resources to be removed
+    4. Show summary of resources to be removed
-    4. Prompt for confirmation unless `--force` is used
+    5. Prompt for confirmation unless `--force` is used
-    5. Stop and remove all found containers and networks
+    6. Stop and remove all found containers and networks
+    7. Remove Docker images for stack and extensions
-    6. If `--remove-volumes` specified, remove all found volumes with additional confirmation
+    8. If `--remove-volumes` specified, remove all volumes with additional confirmation
-    7. If `--keep-config` not specified, offer to remove configuration files
+    9. If `--remove-config` specified, remove `~/.ollama-stack/` directory
-    8. Display final message instructing user to run `pip uninstall ollama-stack-cli`
+    10. Display completion message and note: "To remove CLI tool: `pip uninstall ollama-stack-cli`"

+### `install`
+- **Purpose**: Initialize fresh stack configuration and prepare environment for first use.
+- **Options**:
+    - `--force`: Overwrite existing configuration files without prompting
+- **Behavior**:
+    1. Check if configuration directory (`~/.ollama-stack/`) already exists
+    2. If exists and not `--force`, prompt user whether to overwrite or preserve existing config
+    3. Create `~/.ollama-stack/` directory structure
+    4. Generate fresh `.env` file with default values (PROJECT_NAME, WEBUI_SECRET_KEY)
+    5. Create default `.ollama-stack.json` with platform configurations and empty extensions
+    6. Run environment checks (`check` command logic) to validate setup
+    7. Display success message with next steps: "Run `ollama-stack start` to begin"

 ---